utdata/rwdir/docs/index.md

 ### Notes, some important {-}

-We will use the blockquote syntax to set off irrelevant background:
+We will use the blockquote syntax to set off a less important aside:

 > Markdown was developed by JOHN GRUBER, as outlined on his [Daring Fireball blog](https://daringfireball.net/projects/markdown/).

 But sometimes those asides are important.
 We usually indicate that:

-> IMPORTANT: You really should learn how to use [Rmarkdown](https://rmarkdown.rstudio.com/) as you will use it the whole semester, and hopefully for the rest of your life.
+> **IMPORTANT:** You really should learn how to use [Rmarkdown](https://rmarkdown.rstudio.com/) as you will use it the whole semester, and hopefully for the rest of your life.

 ### Copy code blocks {-}